Table of Contents

 - Death from overdose or combining it with other substances, like alcohol or opioids

-Withdrawal Symptoms and Side Effects of Long-Term Adderall Addiction
+Withdrawal Symptoms and Long-Term Adderall Abuse Effects

 Some common Adderall withdrawal symptoms include: